chinmaybapna/BudgetApp/README.md

     <li>Calculates and displays the spent amount and remaining amount.</li>
   </ul>
 <h3>Technologies and Resources Used :</h3>
-<p>technologies and frameworks used - HTML, CSS, VanillaJs DOM, Bootstrap(only for nav-bars and forms), to add responsiveness I have used media queries.</p>
+<p>technologies and frameworks used - HTML, CSS, VanillaJs DOM, Bootstrap(only for navbar and forms), to add responsiveness I have used media queries.</p>
 <div>All the icons are from font awesome, and font styles are taken from google fonts.</div>
 <h3>Link :</h3>
 <p>link to the web-page: https://chinmaybapna.github.io/budgetApp/index.html</p>